 But, the truth is that choosing a single product is a pretty hard task to do, especially when there are a lot of options to choose from in the market.

-So, we had to sift through a lot of air compressors on the market and dig out the 5 best air compressors for air tools in 2018.
+So, we had to sift through a lot of air compressors on the market and dig out the 5 best air compressors for air tools.
 Without wasting more time, here are our recommended air compressors with up-to-date pricing on each.

 5 Best Air Compressors for Automotive Air Tools Review

 Operating noise level

 |BOSTITCH BTFP3KIT||6 gallon||2.6SCFM @ 90 PSI||150 PSI||0.8 HP||78.5 dBA||Check Price|